yactouat-reboot/pips_sso/README.md

             User-->>Service: Delivers authorization code
             Service-->>OP: Sends authorization code
             OP-->>Service: Sends ID and access tokens
-            Service-->>OP: Sends access token (user info request) OP-->>Service: Sends user info (user info response) Service->>User: Provides access to protected resource
+            opt if the service needs more info about the user Service-->>OP: Sends access token (user info request) OP-->>Service: Sends user info (user info response) end
+            Service->>User: Provides access to protected resource
         end
     ```

+- In OIDC:
+  - when the requested service sends the authorization code to the OIDC provider, it does it outside of the user's browser, and it also includes its service id and secret: this ensures that the authorization codeis being used by the same client application that initially triggered the authentication flow
+  - this request containing the authorization code is answered by the OIDC provider with an access token and an ID token
+    - the ID token is a JSON Web Token (JWT) that contains information about the user (for intance, their username, or the time of their last login)
+    - the access token is used to allow the requesting service in the system to perform certain actions on behalf of the user
+    - this is the service's responsibility to store both these tokens securely
+  - the additional user info request made by a service is optional, the specific set of information that is returned depends on what the user has consented to share with the service
 - You will often find SSO implementations using _OpenID Connect_ (OIDC) in the wild.
-- In OIDC, the access token is used to allow a given service in the system to perform certain actions on behalf of the user.

 Alright, now that we have the broad lines, let's try to write our first lines of SSO code with C++.
 However, understanding some basic notions will be necessary before proceeding...